 Tessa has always loved dogs.
-After their first dog died her parents did not want another dog anymore.
-Tessa was having troubles finishing her track and field endurance runs, since she always had to run alone.
+After their first dog died her parents did not want another dog.
+Tessa was having trouble finishing her track and field endurance runs since she always had to run alone.
 Her parents decided to buy her a dog that she could take with her so she wouldn't feel so alone when running.
-Some months later her family figured out that there existed races where you could run with your dog together (canicross) and thought that would be something for Tessa and her whippet named Angel.
+Some months later her family figured out that there existed races where you could run with your dog together (canicross) and thought that would be something for Tessa and her whippet, Angel.
 After they tried the sport for the first time, they bought all equipment they needed to do Canicross.
-After trying out the sports she never missed out on a race ever since.
+After trying out the sport she never missed out on a race ever since.

-Some other relevant information about Tessa is that she is writing training programs for people who want to improve in canicross and running.
-She is traveling a couple of times a year around the world to hold training camps and seminars where she talks about canicross, and people can learn how to improve, based on Tessa’s own training and experiences.
-She is a biomedical lab technician and know a lot about health and blood tests, and she also is a first aid worker.
+Some other relevant information about Tessa is that she writes training programs for people who want to improve in canicross and running.
+She travels a couple of times a year around the world to hold training camps and seminars where she talks about canicross, and people can learn how to improve, based on Tessa’s training and experiences.
+She is a biomedical lab technician and knows a lot about health and blood tests, and she also is a first aid worker.

 YukonEuropean sled dog08 August 2010